Programming Field

 * Command is treated as an internal command only in Command Prompt and batch files running under Command Prompt environments.

-• Pipe/Redirection symbols
+• Pipe/redirection symbols

 |[Pipe] Passes the output of the left command as input to the right command.